-10.10 For API's not requiring specific storage conditions, ambient storage with no specific controls over temperature or humidity is accepted.
+For API's not requiring specific storage conditions, ambient storage with no specific controls over temperature or humidity is accepted.
 However, temperature and/or humidity monitoring to support appropriate storage of API's in compliance with stability data is required.

 In cases where storage conditions are critical, monitoring control devices should be appropriately calibrated, and it may be necessary to qualify the warehouse itself with respect to temperature and humidity distribution. (for reference, see chapter 12.3 "Qualification").
 Depending on local temperature and humidity differences between seasons, the impact of seasonal changes might increase the warehouse temperature and humidity mapping effort.

 The location of any temperature and humidity measuring devices should be justified and based on the worst-case locations.
 References on how to perform mapping can be found on:

-1 - USP<1079> and <659>; 2 - Guide IEC 60068 - Environmental Testing - part 1 to 7 from Austrian Institute of Technology 3 - Guide to Control and Monitoring of Storage and Transportation Temperature Conditions for Medicinal Products and Active Substances from HPRA 4 - Guideline on principles of Good Distribution Practice of Active Substances for Medicinal products for human use (2015/C 95/01) Acceptance criteria for different storage conditions (examples are: controlled room temperature, cold chain, freezers) can be found in the GDPs, EMA directive 2001/83/EC and in the HPRA guide to control and monitoring of storage and transportation temperature conditions for medicinal products and active substances with reference IA-G0011-2 from June 2017.
+- 1 USP<1079> and <659>; - 2 Guide IEC 60068 Environmental Testing part 1 to 7 from Austrian Institute of Technology - 3 Guide to good distribution practices of medicinal products for Human Use, November 2017from HPRA - 4 Guideline on principles of Good Distribution Practice of Active Substances for Medicinal products for human use (2015/C 95/01) - 5- WHO: Temperature mapping of storage areas, technical supplement to WHO technical reports series No 961, 2011

+Acceptance criteria for different storage conditions (examples are: controlled room temperature, cold chain, freezers, ...) can be found in the GDPs, EMA directive 2001/83/EC and in the HPRA guide to control and monitoring of storage and transportation temperature conditions for medicinal products and active substances with reference IA-G0011-2 from June 2017.
 The calculation and use of mean kinetic temperature is included.

 If special storage conditions are required it should be mentioned on the label as specified in CPMP/QWP/609/96/Rev 2-part B declaration of storage conditions for active substances.

-10.11 Acceptable separate storage areas for such activities may solely be marked shelving or floor spaces with the exception of areas for rejected or recalled products in which phys- ical barriers should be utilised to prevent unauthorised use, e.g. locked cages, areas or rooms.
+Acceptable separate storage areas for such activities may solely be marked shelving or floor spaces with the exception of areas for rejected or recalled products in which physical barriers should be utilised to prevent unauthorised use, e.g. locked cages, areas or rooms.

 Alternative systems may be computerised stock control with restricted access.
 These do not require separated areas.

-Physical separation of non-conforming (e.g. returned material) product is necessary separate identified areas should be used.For intermediates the storage conditions are based on product knowledge and development data.
+Physical separation of non-conforming (e.g. returned material) product is necessary separate identified areas should be used.

+For intermediates the storage conditions are based on product knowledge and development data.
 For purchased Raw Materials the manufacturer advised storage conditions must be applied.